Abandonment - the child(ren) has been left with no obvious behavioral, verbal or written intentions of reclaiming the child(ren).

 Homeless individual - An individual who lacks a fixed and regular nighttime residence or an individual whose primary nighttime residence is:

-A. A supervised shelter designed to provide temporary accommodations;
+A. A supervised shelter designed to provide temporary accommodations (such as a welfare hotel or congregate shelter);

 B. A halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized;